Optimization-based Online Conformal Prediction for Multi-step Forecasting: More on Related Work

 \subsection{Uncertainty Quantification for Time Series}

-Time series forecasting involves using historical observations to predict future values.
-The uncertainty in these predictions can arise from multiple sources, including the intrinsic stochasticity of the data-generating process, the quantity and quality of observed data, and the limitations of the forecasting models themselves.
-Quantifying uncertainty in time series forecasting is essential, especially given its widespread use in practical applications.
-Understanding the variability and potential range of predictions is particularly important in high-stakes domains such as stock price forecasting and public health.
-A number of time series uncertainty quantification methods have been developed.
-Ensemble-based methods \cite{lakshminarayanan2017simple, ding2023dynamic} are among the most widely used approaches for uncertainty quantification, aggregating predictions from multiple individual models to estimate uncertainty.
-However, these methods often incur significantly higher computational costs, as they require running multiple models concurrently.
-Bayesian methods \cite{mackay1992practical, liang2005bayesian, chandra2021bayesian} can be regarded as a form of ensemble-based approach, where a distribution over model parameters is learned.
-Based on this distribution, Bayesian methods produce a predictive distribution over the target variable \cite{jospin2022hands}.
-However, these methods can become computationally expensive as the number of parameters grows.
-Moreover, their performance is sensitive to the assumptions made about the underlying distribution; incorrect assumptions can adversely affect predictive accuracy.
-Other widely used methods for uncertainty quantification in time series forecasting include diffusion models \cite{rasul2021autoregressive}, quantile regression \cite{koenker2001quantile}, and related approaches.
+Time series forecasts are uncertain because of stochastic variation in the data-generating process, limited observations, and forecasting-model error.
+Quantifying these sources of uncertainty is important in applications such as public health and financial forecasting.
+Ensemble methods~\cite{lakshminarayanan2017simple, ding2023dynamic} aggregate predictions from multiple models to estimate uncertainty.
+Their main limitation is computational cost, since they require fitting or running several models.
+Bayesian methods~\cite{mackay1992practical, liang2005bayesian, chandra2021bayesian} instead learn a distribution over model parameters and induce a predictive distribution over the target~\cite{jospin2022hands}.
+They can also become computationally expensive as the number of parameters grows, and their performance depends on the underlying distributional assumptions.
+Other approaches to uncertainty quantification in time series forecasting include diffusion models~\cite{rasul2021autoregressive} and quantile regression~\cite{koenker2001quantile}.